Fountain Communication using Concatenated Codes: Concatenated Fountain Codes

 Decoding starts after $N=N_oN_i$ channel output symbols are received.
-The decoder first distributes the received symbols to the corresponding inner codewords.
-Assume $z_kN_i$ channel output symbols are received from the $k$th inner codeword, where $z_k>0$ and $z_kN_i$ is an integer.
-We term $z_k$ the normalized effective codeword length of the $k$th inner code.
+The decoder first distributes the received symbols to the corresponding inner codes.
+Assume that, for $k\in\{1,\cdots,N_o\}$, $z_kN_i$ channel output symbols are received from the $k^{th}$ inner code, where $z_k>0$ and $z_kN_i$ is an integer.
+We term $z_k$ the ``effective codeword length parameter" of the $k^{th}$ inner code.
+By definition, we have $\sum_{k=1}^{N_o}z_k=N_o$.
 Based on $z_k$, and the received channel output symbols, $\{y_{ki_1}, y_{ki_2}, \dots, y_{ki_{z_kN_i}}\}$, the decoder computes the maximum likelihood estimate $\hat{\xi}_k$ of the outer symbol $\xi_k$ together with an optimized reliability weight $\alpha_k\in [0, 1]$.
-We assume, given $z_k$ and $\{y_{ki_1}, y_{ki_2}, \dots, y_{ki_{z_kN_i}}\}$, reliability weight $\alpha_k$ is computed using Forney's algorithm presented in \cite[Section 4.2]{ref Forney66}.
-After that, the decoder carries out a generalized minimum distance (GMD) decoding of the outer code and outputs an estimate $\hat{w}$ of the source message.
+We assume that, given $z_k$ and $\{y_{ki_1}, y_{ki_2}, \cdots, y_{ki_{z_kN_i}}\}$, reliability weight $\alpha_k$ is computed using Forney's algorithm presented in \cite[Section 4.2]{ref Forney66}.
+With $\{\hat{\xi_k}\}$ and $\{\alpha_k\}$ for all $k$, the decoder then carries out a generalized minimum distance (GMD) decoding of the outer code and outputs an estimate $\hat{w}$ of the source message.
 GMD decoding of the outer code here is the same as that in a classical communication system, the detail of which can be found in \cite{ref Zheng09}.

-Compared to a classical communication system where all inner codes have the same length, in a concatenated fountain coding scheme, numbers of received symbols from different inner codes may be different.
-Consequently, error exponent achievable by one-level concatenated fountain codes is less than Forney's exponent.
+Due to random codebook selection and random switching, without being conditioned on $\theta$, error probabilities experienced by all messages are equal, i.e., $P_e(N)$ satisfies (\ref{AverageErrorProb}).
+Compared with a classical concatenated code where all inner codes have the same length, in a concatenated fountain coding scheme, numbers of received symbols from different inner codes may be different.
+Consequently, error exponent achievable by one-level concatenated fountain codes, given in the following theorem, is less than Forney's exponent.

 \begin{theorem} Consider fountain communication over a discrete-time memoryless channel $p_{Y|X}$ with fountain capacity $\mathcal{C}_F$.
-For any fountain rate $R<\mathcal{C}_F$, the following fountain error exponent can be arbitrarily approached by one-level concatenated fountain codes.
+For any fountain rate $R<\mathcal{C}_F$, the following fountain error exponent can be arbitrarily approached by one-level concatenated fountain codes,

 where $E_0(\rho, p_X )$ is defined in (\ref{EFL}).

 Encoding and decoding complexities of the one-level concatenated codes are linear in the number of transmitted symbols and the number of received symbols, respectively. $\QED$ \end{theorem}